johscheuer/inovex_classes/hdm_workshop_2018/Readme.md

 # Auto Scaling

-In order to use Auto Sclaing we need to enable the [Metrics Server](https://github.com/kubernetes-incubator/metrics-server):
+In order to use Auto Scaling we need to enable the [Metrics Server](https://github.com/kubernetes-incubator/metrics-server):

 ```bash
 # If we don't install the metrics server we get the following error message